 Difficulties with Cars & Bikes

 Due to icy conditions in Spiti valley in March, your vehicles will not perform optimally.
 The diesel in the supply pipes and even in the tanks may / will freeze.
-You may carry antifreeze liquids for your windshield water but not always it helps based on its quality.
+You may carry antifreeze liquids for your windshield water but not always help based on its quality.

 Never use the water at the windshield as it will freeze on it immediately due to sub-zero temperatures.
 Doing this will block the visibility and get you in trouble or stuck for long hours.
 You might want to use hot water, but PLEASE DO NOT as it might crack the windshield.